 the Daily Party Information Imbalance Charges;

-the Daily Party Residual Settlement Cashflow; and
+the Daily Party Residual Settlement Cashflow;

+the Daily Party RR Cashflow;

+the Daily Party RR Instruction Deviation Cashflow; and

-the net amount (exclusive of VAT), for the Settlement Day and for all Trading Charges under paragraph (b), shown to be payable by or to the Trading Party.
+the net amount (exclusive of VAT), for the Settlement Day and for all Trading Charges under paragraph (b), shown to be payable by or to the Imbalance Party.

-(b) in relation to the National Electricity Transmission System Operator (NETSO), the net amount (exclusive of VAT), for the Settlement Day, shown to be owing by or to the NETSO in respect of Daily System Operator BM Cashflows.
+(b) in relation to the National Electricity Transmission System Operator (NETSO), the net amount (exclusive of VAT), for the Settlement Day, shown to be owing by or to the NETSO in respect of Daily System Operator Cashflows.

 8.1.4 If the FAA does not receive such information set out in paragraph 8.1.3 within the time frame specified under paragraph 8.1.1, the FAA shall use reasonable endeavours to obtain such data from the SAA and to complete the issuance of Advice Notes in accordance with paragraph 10.1.1, 10.1.2 (a) and 10.1.2 (b) on the Working Day on which such information is received and shall promptly notify BSCCo that such information was not received by 10:00 hours.